ibnummuhammad/glints-data-engineer-task/README.md

 -------------------------------------------------------

 ### c) Check the dag pipeline status
-Now the source data has been extracted into the destination table.
+Now the source data has been extracted into the target table.

 ![](./images/airflow-graph.png "Airflow Graph")